Berlin–Hamburg railway: Development of the timetable and service pattern after 2004

 From 1 March 2005 an additional late evening service ran from Berlin to Hamburg.
 The ICE train left Berlin Zoo station at 11:00 PM and reached Hamburg at 00:32 AM.
 This additional train was promised by Hartmut Mehdorn, the First Mayor of Hamburg, Ole von Beust, on the inaugural run, to enable citizens of Hamburg to attend an evening theatre performance in Berlin and return to Hamburg before the S-Bahn closed.

 The 2007 timetable includes hourly services with ICE (mostly ICE T) trains on the line.
 Intercity and EuroCity services have also been increased.
 There are also Regional-Express services on the Berlin–Wittenberge–Schwerin and Rostock–Schwerin–Büchen–Hamburg routes.
 In the vicinity of Berlin and Hamburg there are additional Regionalbahn services.
 Freight trains also run on the line.

 With the timetable change in December 2006, the hourly Hamburg–Berlin ICE service was extended to the south (Leipzig, Nuremberg and Munich).
 Since December 2007, every two hours an ICE 1, instead of an ICE T, runs between Berlin and Hamburg.

 Increase of passengers

 At the beginning of ICE operations in 1997 daily traffic was about 6,000 passengers.
 According to the DB in May 2007, about 10,000 travelers a day moved between the two cities.
 This is an increase of 47 percent, according to DB.

 In the late 1990s, material defects were discovered in a number of concrete sleepers on the line.
 Certain elements in the sleepers decomposed faster than planned, leading to the replacement of 260,000 damaged sleepers, forcing the closure on the line between 1 March and 13 June 2009.
 Long-distance trains were diverted via Stendal and Uelzen and regional services were largely replaced by buses.

+Major renovations in 2025-26

+From 1 August 2025 to 15 May 2026, the entirety of the Hamburger Bahn was closed to allow for the reconstruction of tracks and rebuilding of stations to allow for barrier-free access.
+Long-distance services ran between Berlin and Hamburg via the Berlin–Lehrte railway, the Stendal–Uelzen railway, and the Hanover–Hamburg railway, while local services were temporarily replaced with buses.
+Services from Hamburg to Hagenow re-opened on 15 May, and the entire line was re-opened on 14 June 2026.
+The total reconstruction cost €2.5 billion.